Limerick GAA notes - latest news from 18 different clubs

 HOSPITAL-HERBERTSTOWN

+COVID: All club activities have been postponed until further notice due to the current Covid-19 restrictions.
+We will continue to take advice from the various government departments and we will update you when we can.

 AGM: Hospital Herbertstown GAA Annual General Meeting will take place on Thursday December 3 at 8pm.
-Due to current restrictions and in line with recommendations from Croke Park, this years AGM will be held on a virtual platform using the Microsoft Teams.
+Due to current restrictions and in line with recommendations from Croke Park, this years AGM will be held on a virtual platform using the Microsoft Teams App.
 You can download the free app on to your phone, tablet, iPad or computer.
 It is advised to have the app installed well in advance of the AGM and maybe have a test meeting with family or friends.
-Please note the following dates and deadlines.
-Anybody wishing to sign in and partake in the AGM must provide the Secretary with a valid email address before midnight Friday November 27.

 COMMUNITY: If anyone in the community who is vulnerable needs assistance please contact Geraldine on 087635058.
 Also, if you would like to volunteer contact Geraldine.
 All volunteers will be Garda Vetted and your assistance will be carried out with the strictest confidence.

-CLUB LIMERICK DRAW: This month’s star prize is an overnight stay in the Woodlands Hotel Adare.
-As well as the monthly cash prizes from €10,000 to €100.
-To join contact our club draw coordinator Pat Foley 0868593838 or any committee member if you have any queries.
-Your support is much appreciated.
-Best of luck to all our members in this month’s draw.

-CONDOLENCES: The club would like to express their sincere condolences to the McCarthy on their recent bereavement.
+CONDOLENCE: The club would like to express sincere condolences to the Quinn family on their recent bereavement.
+May Brian rest in peace.

-AGM: This year we will have to hold our AGM online through Zoom.We have chosen the date of Thursday November 26.
-Our members who would like to join in the meeting will have to register before hand.We will circulate details of registration closer to the date.
-For those who are not comfortable using the online platform - there is also an option to phone into the meeting.
-If you would like to use this option - please contact me directly and I will arrange that you get the contact number closer to the agm.
-We will circulate reports and motions in the days leading up to the Agm.
+The club deeply apprecates the support of all in the community to our various fundraising events throughout the last few years.
+That fundraising and grant money received from many quarters has put the club in a very stable footing going forward.
+Local developer Clyno Construction under the stuardship of Tommy O Dea oversaw completion to the highest possible standard.
+With was also heartening to have other local sub contractors involved to bring a real community feel to the development

+OFFICERS: Life Presidents: Ted O’ Dea, and Pakie Redfern; President: Fergal Cagney; Chairperson: Noel O Dea; Vice Chairperson: Cedric Laffan; Secretary: Robert Holmes; Ass.
+Secretary: James O Regan; Treasurer: Josh Gore; Ass.
+Treasurer: TBC; PRO: Sub Committee; Registrar: Eibhear O’Dea; East Board Delegate: Eibhear O’Dea, Noel O’Dea, Phillip Murphy; Co.
+Board Delegate: Eibhear O’Dea, Noel O’Dea, Phillip Murphy; Coaching Officer: Sub Committee; Children’s Officer: Mairead Murphy; Pitch Contact: Johnny O Dea; Juvenile Chairperson: Gareth Robinson; Juvenile Secretary: Willie Hanly; Juvenile Finance Rep: Paddy Walsh; Children’s Officer: Paddy Walsh; Discipline Committee: Damien O Dwyer, Eoin English, Tom Jones.

-CHRISTMAS: Appreciation Wall – The Perfect Christmas Present.
-Our Project Appreciation Wall fundraiser is now up and running.
+APPRECIATION WALL: Our Project Appreciation Wall fundraiser is now up and running.
 This is your opportunity to become part of the club history by having you or your family name added to the Project Appreciation Wall which will be located upstairs in the new facility.
 The cost of a name is €150, and you can support by donating on the GoFundMe link or by contacting a member of the committee.

-Please help to spread the message far and wide & please support if you can.
+LIMERICK: Congratulations to the Limerick hurlers on their great victory over Galway in the All Ireland Semi Final.
+There are very strong links with the team from the club, Brian O Grady is a member of the panel and Eibhear O Dea and Denny Ahern are members of the backroom team.
+Not to forget Adrian Breen who's dad hails from Kilteely village and who won many honours with his native club.
+The Club wishes the very best to the lads and all involved with the team in the upcoming All Ireland Final on Sunday December 13.
+We encourage everyone to fly the colours locally to support the team.

+AGM: The Monaleen GAA Club AGM will take place on December 9 at 8pm.
+The club has been instructed that our AGM must take place virtually.

 MUNGRET ST PAULS